Someone Picking Their Phone Over You Feels Personal Because It Is

 What is phubbing?

-The word phubbing — snubbing someone in your company in favor of your phone — has been around since 2012, when McCann, an advertising agency, coined the term.
+The word ‘phubbing’ – snubbing someone in your company in favour of your phone – has been around since 2012, when advertising agency McCann coined the term.
 Phubbing is undoubtedly rude; but it’s not surprising, given the role of phones in our lives.

-“The design of apps, with constant notifications, can make it challenging for us to resist picking up our phones,” Catherine Talbot, PhD, cyberpsychologist and senior lecturer in psychology at Bournemouth University, tells Refinery29.
-“Also, people may not even realize they're phubbing, as spending time on their phone has become habitual.”
+“The design of apps, with constant notifications, can make it challenging for us to resist picking up our phones,” cyberpsychologist Dr Catherine Talbot, senior lecturer in psychology at Bournemouth University, tells Refinery29.
+“Also, people may not even realise they're phubbing as spending time on their phone has become habitual.”

-Phubbing is everywhere, and — shocker — it’s having a detrimental effect; a recent Turkish study found that phubbing can have a negative impact on long-term romantic relationships.
+Phubbing is everywhere, and – shock – it’s having a detrimental effect; a recent Turkish study found that phubbing can have a negative impact on long-term romantic relationships.
 No surprises there.

 Why do we find it difficult to call someone out for phubbing?

 But what is bizarre is how few of us call it out when it happens to us.
-In a New York Times article, psychologist Anthony Chambers said he "frequently works with couples where phubbing behaviors have been left to simmer until they become a bigger problem."
-I can see how; I loathe being phubbed — it makes me feel simultaneously irritated and unimportant — but the idea of asking anyone (except possibly my immediate family) to please put their phone away makes me squirm.
+In a New York Times article psychologist Anthony Chambers said he ‘frequently works with couples where phubbing behaviours have been left to simmer until they become a bigger problem’.
+I can see how; I loathe being phubbed – it makes me feel simultaneously irritated and unimportant – but the idea of asking anyone (except possibly my immediate family) to ‘please put your phone away’ makes me squirm.

 AdvertisementADVERTISEMENT